PapenfussLab/gridss/Readme.md

 If you have any trouble running GRIDSS, please raise an issue using the Issues tab above.
 Based on feedback from users, a user guide will be produced outlining common workflows, pitfalls, and use cases.

-*Important Note: GRIDSS performance is severely degraded in telemeric and centromeric sequences (10-1000x slower).
-Use a blacklist such as the [ENCODE DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) to filter these regions.*

 # Pre-requisities

 To run, GRIDSS the following must be installed: